Skip to content

 Used to convert star connected network to mesh equivalent.
 External conditions will not be affected.

-When , the conversion becomes quite simple as mentioned in S1.
+When , the conversion becomes quite simple.